lukiwieser/swaparoo/README.md

 # Swaparoo

-A dencentralized ERC20 Token Exchange, using a Constant Product Market Maker.
+A decentralized ERC20 Token Exchange, using the concept of a Constant Product Market Maker.

+Swaparoo has "Pools" for different ERC20 token pairs (e.g. WETH-DAI):
+- Users can *provide tokens* to a pool, earning dividends as reward
+- Users can *trade* one token for another on a pool (e.g. WETH for DAI, or vice versa).
+- Trading costs a small fee, which funds the dividends
+- Owners of Swaparoo can create new pools

+The cool thing is, that these pools are based on quite simple math formulas, and no complex logic is needed like pricing oracles.
+The exact type of math used as basis is a special form of a [Constant Function Market Maker](https://en.wikipedia.org/wiki/Constant_function_market_maker) called *Constant Product Market Maker*.

 ## Getting started

 This project requires [Node](https://nodejs.org/en) to be installed on your machine.

-### Install Dependecies
+### Install Dependencies

 The dependencies can be installed by executing the following command in the folders `frontend` & `smart-contracts`: